Kambeo Hubs - Coming Summer 2022

 How To Encourage Volunteerism In The Workplace

 Giving back begins with your people.
-Encourage volunteerism and maximize the number of employees taking part to amplify your company's social impact.
+Encourage volunteerism to engage employees and maximize your company's community impact.

 Greater employee retention, increased productivity, and improved employee relations can all be accomplished by encouraging volunteerism in the workplace.